futres/futres_website/content/data_tutorial.md

     * Naming convention: FuTRES_taxon_contributor_locality_time.period
     * It is up to the user to choose projects / expeditions (datasets) as necessary
         + e.g., each expedition could be a site and each project a collection
+        + the organization of expedition (datasets) can be however you would like (e.g., by site or time).
+FuTRES API already searches based on taxonomy and measurement.
 3. Fill in project metadata
     * project title
     * project description